-Sheffield is the seventh least deprived of England's eight core cities, with nearly a quarter of Sheffield's areas in the most deprived 10% nationally.
+A quarter of Sheffield's areas are in the most deprived 10% nationally.

 Five areas in Sheffield are within the 1% most deprived in England, which is an increase from three in 2015 (Joint Strategic Needs Assessment 2019)

 Since the 2011 Census there has been a 6.0% increase in the city population.
 The largest percentage changes were a 13.1% increase in the 5-11-year-old age group and a 9.6% increase in older people (65+).
 Conversely there was a 5.0% decrease in the number of babies and infants.